When you need infusion therapy

 But sometimes an illness can't be treated with a pill--it requires something called infusion therapy.

 This treatment typically involves giving medicines, nutrition or fluids intravenously--through a needle or catheter inserted into a vein.
-Some medicines may also be injected into a muscle or into membranes around the spine.
+Some medicines may also be injected intramuscular (into a muscle) or subcutaneous (under the skin)

 Getting infusion therapy at HAMC means you won't be confined to a hospital or have to travel great distances over the course of your treatment.